arjitrawat15/arjitrawat15/README.md

 - 👯 Open to collaborating on AI-driven applications, open-source contributions, and cutting-edge research.
 - 🤔 Looking for insights on model optimization, deployment, and real-world AI applications.
 - 💬 Ask me about Python, Machine Learning, Neural Networks, and Scalable Systems.
-- 📫 How to reach me: on my linkedIn 🔗www.linkedin.com/in/arjitrawat15
+- 📫 How to reach me: 🔗www.linkedin.com/in/arjitrawat15
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I once spent hours debugging, only to realize the issue was a missing semicolon.
 Now I let AI do the debugging while I sip coffee! ☕🤖
 - 📊 GitHub Stats: